DHTMLX/docs-spreadsheet/docs/api/spreadsheet_setvalue_method.md

 ### Description

-@short: sets a value for a cell
+@short: Sets a value for a cell

 ### Usage